-Wash away the dust of the world at the sacred spring of Bali
+Wash away the dust of the world at the sacred springs of Bali.

 31/10/2023

-Bali, Indonesia is known as the island of a thousand temples, including Pura Tirta Empul temple with its unique holy water bathing ritual, considered an ideal starting point for days wandering around Bali.
+Bali, Indonesia, is known as the island of a thousand temples, including Pura Tirta Empul, with its unique sacred bathing ritual, considered the ideal starting point for a Bali exploration.

-Tirta Empul Temple is located near the town of Tampaksiring (or Tampak Siring) in the village of Manukaya, so it is also called Tampak Siring Temple.
+Tirta Empul Temple is located near the town of Tampaksiring (or Tampak Siring) in Manukaya village, hence it is also known as Tampak Siring Temple.
 The village is about a 30-minute drive north of Ubud – the cultural center of Bali.

 Tấm bảng báo hiệu bạn đã tới được Holy Spring tại đền Tirta Empul

-The sign that indicates you have reached the Holy Spring at Tirta Empul Temple
+This sign indicates you have arrived at the Holy Spring at Tirta Empul temple.

-Tirta Empul Temple was founded in 926 AD and is still in regular use today.
-While it is a sacred place of worship for the locals, visitors from all over the world are welcome to experience its beauty and participate in its purification rituals.
+The Tirta Empul temple was founded in 926 AD and is still in regular use today.
+Although it is a sacred place of worship for the local people, visitors from all over the world are welcome to experience its beauty and participate in the purification rituals.

 Empty